niyonkurueric/core-server-job-board/README.md

 }
 ```

-# ISCO Job Board Portal
+# Job Board Portal

-Welcome to the ISCO Job Board Portal backend!
+Welcome to the Job Board Portal backend!
 This project provides a robust, secure, and scalable API for managing job postings, applications, and user authentication for both administrators and job seekers.

 ## Features